Bogdanp/dramatiq/docs/source/advanced.rst

 Other brokers
 ^^^^^^^^^^^^^

-Other brokers implementation are available through third-party package:
+Other broker implementations are available through third-party packages:

 - `Amazon SQS`_ with `dramatiq_sqs`_.